Team Fortress Comics: Reception

 Team Fortress has been lauded for its humor, presentation, and storytelling.
 The early issues were praised as "regularly excellent" and a welcome addition to the franchise.
 Issue #7 gained wide attention for its significance to Team Fortress 2 and its fans, receiving praise for its art and conclusion.
+A.D.
+Trinos critiqued the issue as representing a willingness to move on from Team Fortress 2s real-life legacy, with mentions of the team being replaced by newer, more technologically advanced teams across the United States mirroring the game itself being superseded by more modern hero shooters such as Overwatch, Valorant, or Apex Legends.

-PC Gamer commented positively on the announcement of the Team Fortress comics remaining independent of game updates, jokingly referring to Valve as "multi-media wizards (and occasional game developers)."
+PC Gamer commented positively on the announcement of the Team Fortress Comics remaining independent of game updates, jokingly referring to Valve as "multi-media wizards (and occasional game developers)."

 The comics have also spawned fan works by the community, some even receiving commentary from the original writers.